Five Cruise Lines Drop Tracy Arm From 2026 Alaska Itineraries

 What Endicott Arm and Dawes Glacier offer as the replacement day

 Endicott Arm sits roughly 20 miles south of Tracy Arm and is widely marketed around the Dawes Glacier, an actively calving tidewater glacier that rises at the head of the fjord.
-The route is known for steep granite cliffs, waterfalls, distinctive blue ice, and glacier viewing at Dawes.
+The route features steep granite cliffs, waterfalls, distinctive blue ice, and glacier viewing at Dawes.

-While Tracy Arm is known for the North and South Sawyer glaciers, cruise lines shifting to Endicott Arm are positioning it as a comparable scenic alternative, with Dawes Glacier providing the day’s glacier “moment.”
+Tracy Arm has long drawn ships for views of the North and South Sawyer glaciers.
+Cruise lines shifting to Endicott Arm are positioning it as a comparable scenic alternative, with Dawes Glacier providing the day's glacier viewing.

 What passengers should expect on timing and excursions